-A player who has been sent off must leave the vicinity of the field of play and the technical area.
+A player, substitute or substituted player who has been sent off and shown the red card must leave the vicinity of the field of play and the technical area.

 A player who commits a cautionable or sending-off offence, either on or off the field of play, whether directed towards an opponent, a team-mate, the referee, an assistant referee or any other person, is disciplined according to the nature of the offence committed.